tommed/ducto-faker/spec-v1.md

 * Provide a CLI under `./cmd/ducto-faker` that reads a YAML/JSON configuration and streams fake data to stdout.
 * Support multiple output formats in the future (JSONL, CSV, TSV, PSV, Avro), with JSONL initially.
-* Load Mustache templates from file paths (absolute or relative to the config file).
+* Load templates from file paths (absolute or relative to the config file) using Go’s `text/template` engine.
 * Support multiple templates with weighted generation and global record count.
 * Allow inline modifiers in placeholders for type, min/max, probabilities, etc., and custom types via top-level definitions.
 * Expose a Go library API for programmatic use.